 Proactive simplification is manageable when you do a little at a time and combine Christmas preparations with tasks you must do anyway.

-Do you have any tips for planning for Christmas?
+Do you have any other tips for getting organised for Christmas?
 Share them with us in the comments below.